ta-19e/test-28_03_2022/README.md

  # tasks

+> NB:
-> NB: do not place multiple tasks into same commit.
+> - do not place multiple tasks into same commit.
+> - tasks can be made in any order

 - **create branch** this repo and send your changes back as pull request